5 steps to migrate from MPLS to SD-WAN

 After assessing the SD-WAN options -- preferably with input from consultants -- organizations must still go through the practical steps of moving off MPLS.
-Here are some of the less obvious actions to plan for installation and ensure a smooth transition from MPLS to SD-WAN.
+Here are some of the less obvious actions to take to ensure a smooth transition in your MPLS-to-SD-WAN migration.

 1. Read your MPLS contract

-For starters, when undergoing an MPLS-to-SD-WAN migration, you need to understand some basics about MPLS contracts.
-MPLS contracts are normally structured on a multiyear basis -- typically, three years.
+For starters, when migrating from MPLS to SD-WAN, you need to understand some basics about MPLS contracts.
+MPLS contracts are normally structured on a multiyear basis -- typically three years.
 Service pricing includes an MPLS port charge and a local loop charge.
-The MPLS port charge will be for the actual MPLS services, while the local loop charge is for leasing the infrastructure from the local carriers.
-Service-level agreements (SLAs) and break terms will be spelled out in the contract.
+The MPLS port charge is for the actual MPLS services, while the local loop charge is for leasing the infrastructure from the local carriers.
+Service-level agreements (SLAs) and break terms are spelled out in the contract.

 At other times, foreign carriers might provide only a native-language version of the contract.
-If that's the case, hire a professional translator; it's well worth it.
+If that's the case, hire a professional translator, if necessary; it's well worth it.
 Bottom line: Do whatever you need to do to get hold of that MPLS contract early.

-Once you get a version of the contract, you'll need to understand a few things.
+Once you get a version of the contract, you need to understand a few things.
 The first is the termination charge.
-Most MPLS contracts will penalize you for early termination.
-The provider might say you can break the contract, but you'll have to continue paying a charge for the contract term as if you were still using the network.
+Most MPLS contracts penalize you for early termination.
+The provider might say you can break the contract, but you have to continue paying a charge for the contract term as if you were still using the network.

 MPLS providers need the termination charge, in part, to protect them against local loop costs.
 They lease the local loops from the carrier and are locked into them for the duration of the contract.
-Understanding this fact might give you some negotiation clout.
-You can consider paying the local loop charge, for example, and save on the MPLS port costs, which constitute about 30% of the overall costs.
+Understanding this fact might give you some negotiation leverage.
+You can look into paying the local loop charge, for example, and save on the MPLS port costs, which constitute about 30% of the overall costs.

 3. Move to month-to-month MPLS services

-Ideally, you'll be able to schedule your MPLS-to-SD-WAN migration when the MPLS contract is up for term.
-If that's not possible or if you need the flexibility -- to give you time to install internet lines, for example -- you might have other options.
-MPLS providers often will permit you to go month to month if you negotiated this at the start of the contract.
+Ideally, you are able to schedule your transition from MPLS to SD-WAN when the MPLS contract is up for the term.
+If that's not possible or if you need flexibility -- to give you time to install internet lines, for example -- you might have other options.
+MPLS providers often permit you to go month to month if you negotiated this at the start of the contract.

 Keep in mind that monthly MPLS contracts can be expensive.
-Carriers will discount MPLS port prices on multiyear contracts by as much as 60%.
-Once you go month to month, you may lose those discounts, especially if your carrier is one of the few that lists discounts on their invoices.
+Carriers discount MPLS port prices on multiyear contracts by as much as 60%.
+Once you go month by month, you often lose those discounts.

 4. Measure the latency to remote sites